 This project type does not include capital equipment and/or portable equipment (this is captured in the ‘Sport Access’ project type).

 An organisation may apply for more than one project but must register separate projects for different project types.

-Refer to Appendix A in the Program Guidelines for project type examples and to Appendix B for Eligible Sports.
+Refer to Appendix A in the Grant Guidelines for Eligible Sports.

 The minimum requested amount available is $500 for all project types.

 Incorporated, not-for-profit grassroots sport clubs whose primary focus is to organise sporting activities; deliver ongoing sporting programs; and/or develop member’s skills (see guidelines for a full list of eligible sports)